Home Improvement

 Then keep on reading!
 This post is just for you.

-But before we jump right into the home renovations that add value, there is one important thing to mention.
+But before we jump right into the home renovations that add value to your rental home, there is one important thing to mention.
 Before you commit to any redecorating or remodelling projects, you need to…

 It probably comes as no surprise to you that different people like different things.
 There is rarely a one size fits all when it comes to home decor, and an addition that is valuable to one tenant might put off another.